PacificCommunity/dotstatcharts/docs/LEARNING.md

   }
 ```

-The key, containing a colon separated list of numbers, is related with the data defined in the structure.dimensions.observation object.
+The key, defined by a colon separated list of numbers, is related to the data defined in the `structure.dimensions.observation` object.

 For instance, the first 0 in the string corresponds to the first dimension "FREQ" :
 ```js